Tapioca/Client-php/README.md

     echo $collection->total(); // total count of documents matching the query without offset limit (for pagination)
 ```

-Your query:
+Print your query paramters:

 ```php

     $collection->query());
 ```

-Interpreted query by the server:
+Print Interpreted query parameters by the server:

 ```php